lxriva/Persona-5-Royal-Fusion-Chatbot/README.md

 If you prefer Python 3.11, adjust requirements accordingly (`faiss-cpu==1.7.4`, `numpy<2.0.0`, `langchain==0.2.12`) and pin via `Backend/runtime.txt` → `python-3.11.9`.

 ## 🙏 Credits & Attribution
 - **Game IP**: Persona 5 Royal © ATLUS / SEGA.
 This project is a fan-made, non-commercial tool for educational purposes.
 - **Data files**: This project uses P5R data files provided in this repository.
   - Original compilation/formatting credit: the open-source project [persona5_calculator](https://github.com/chinhodado/persona5_calculator) by chinhodado and contributors, and/or the original creator credited in the included files.
+  - If you are the original author of any data included here and want attribution adjusted, please open an issue or PR.
+- **Project setup**: Frontend/Backend split authored by the repository owner; LLM-backed retrieval with FAISS.

+## 📄 License

+This repository is shared for educational use.
+Persona 5 Royal assets/data remain the property of their respective owners.
+See individual file headers for any additional attributions or license terms.

+- **Header title banner**: Created using the Persona 5 title generator by lzxhahaha — https://lzxhahaha.github.io/persona5 (credit required for use of this tool).
+- **Game IP**: Persona 5 Royal © ATLUS / SEGA.
+This project is a fan-made, non-commercial tool for educational purposes.
+- **Data files**: This project uses P5R data files provided in this repository.
+  - Original compilation/formatting credit: the open-source project [persona5_calculator](https://github.com/chinhodado/persona5_calculator) by chinhodado and contributors, and/or the original creator credited in the included files.